flesler/idonethis-form/README.md

 You must specify the team to which the done should belong to.

+You can specify more than one team, separated by comma.
+You will get a list radio buttons to pick the team to which each done belongs.

 ### token

 To [authenticate you](https://idonethis.com/api/v0.1/#authentication), you must provide your [API token](https://idonethis.com/api/token/).